Wednesday, March 27, 2013

 Johann Gottfried Seume

 Johann Gottfried Seume (1763 - 1810) was a German writer, soldier, editor, frequent traveler, and late enlightener.
-He was born in Saxony and is rediscovered due to his 250th birthday on January 29 - as an extraordinary man of his time.
-Already last year, Bruno Preisendörfer published Seume's biography titled: Der waghalsige Reisende (The audacious traveler).
+He was born in Saxony and is rediscovered as an extraordinary man of his time due to his 250th birthday on January 29.
+Already last year, Bruno Preisendörfer published Seume's biography, Der waghalsige Reisende (The Audacious Traveler).

 He started the long hike in Leipzig on December 6, 1802, which brought him to Prague, Vienna, Florence, Rome, Naples, Palermo, and Syracuse.
 He returned to Leipzig in August 1803 via Florence, Basel, Paris, Strasbourg, and Frankfort, still wearing his original boots.

-Whereas I was impressed by the quality of his boots and more so by his fresh and unorthodox style Caroline Herder, wife of Gottfried Herder, was disgusted: Seume's hike is unbearable stuff full of arrogance, vulgarity, and gloating with faineance.
-Today people tend to compare Seume's travel account to Goethe's Italien Journey.
+While I was impressed by the quality of his boots and more so by his fresh and unorthodox style, Caroline Herder, wife of Gottfried Herder, was disgusted: Seume's hike is unbearable stuff full of arrogance, vulgarity, and gloating with faineance.
+Today, people tend to compare Seume's travel account to Goethe's Italien Journey.
 However, Johann Wolfgang had already visited Italy and Sicily as early as 1786 to 1788 but wrote his account as late as 1813 to 1817.

-Leaving the university, Seume had intended to travel to Paris, but while crossing Hessian territory, a press gang apprehended him while he was staying overnight in Vach.
-From then on, despite all protest, the Landgrave of Kassel, the great white slaver of that time, looked after my future night's lodgings in Fort Ziegenhain, Kassel, and further on in the New World.
+Leaving the university, Seume had intended to travel to Paris, but while crossing Hessian territory, a press gang apprehended him while he stayed overnight in Vach.
+From then on, despite all the protests, the Landgrave of Kassel, the tremendous white slaver of that time, looked after my future night's lodgings in Fort Ziegenhain, Kassel, and further on in the New World.

-In 1776 Landgrave Friedrich of Hessen-Kassel signed a subsidy treaty with England, where he had to deliver 17,000 soldiers against 21 million talers.
+In 1776, Landgrave Friedrich of Hessen-Kassel signed a subsidy treaty with England, where he had to deliver 17,000 soldiers against 21 million talers.
 Friedrich, however, had problems filling the quota he had promised to King George III.
-All means were good for recruiting men being Hessians or foreigners.
+All means were good for recruiting men, whether Hessians or foreigners.
 Bad luck for the Saxon Seume.
 He was in the wrong place at the wrong time.
 The press gang simply tore to shreds his university papers and enlisted him.

-While navigating down the Weser River to Bremen, Seume had nightmares about the Roman General Quinctilius Varus, who had lost his legions in the dark German forests, and Saint Bonifacius, who had exorcized in his holy simplemindedness the heroic virtue and had spun the fine religious slavery that made the Germans the puppet of others.
+While navigating down the Weser River to Bremen, Seume had nightmares about Roman General Quinctilius Varus, who had lost his legions in the dark German forests, and Saint Bonifaciuswho had exorcized the heroic virtue in his holy simplemindedness and spun the fine religious slavery that made the Germans the puppets of others.

 The transport ship left Bremerhaven in June 1782.
-Because the Channel was infested with French and Spanish enemy ships, the convoy of transport, merchant, and battleships took the north route sailing by the Orkney Islands.
+Because the Channel was infested with French and Spanish enemy ships, the transport, merchant, and battleship convoy took the north route sailing by the Orkney Islands.
 Eventually, the forced soldiers only arrived in Halifax in September 1782.
 Seume had been helpful on the ship during the passage, so the captain approached him (English in Seume's original text): It is a pity, my boy, you do not stay with us; you would soon become an outstanding sailor.
-Heartily I would, Seume answered, but you see, it is impossible.
+Heartily, I would, Seume answered, but you see, it is impossible.
 The captain shouted: So it is.
 Godspeed you well!

 Life in the Halifax camp was one-third of German usualness, Huron savageness, and English refinement.
 According to the individuals present, one of those thirds was predominant.
 In my case, it was primarily German.

-The War of Independence was over the following year, so Seume never saw any action.
+The War of Independence ended the following year, so Seume never saw any action.
 All Germans - if a rifleman had not perforated their lungs, a Huron had not taken their scalps, or they had not managed to escape joining the Republicans in Boston - eventually were shipped back to Europe for Landgrave Friedrich intended to sell his capture to Frederick the Great.
-Seume remembers: The convoy taking us to Europe comprised 200 ships, particularly two American frigates showing the new flag of the free States.
-For an old Englishman, a heartbreaking sight since Britannia ruled the waves.
+Seume remembers: The convoy taking us to Europe comprised 200 ships, mainly two American frigates showing the new flag of the free States.
+For an old Englishman, it was a heartbreaking sight since Britannia ruled the waves.

 *